tigera/docs/calico-enterprise/reference/anomaly-detection.mdx

 ID: `generic_flows`.
 Looks for excessive values in several fields in the `flows` log.
 May indicate performance issues like the excessive resource consumption.

+#### Multivariable flow

+ID: `multivariable_flow`.
+Looks for excessive values in combination of all numeric fields in the flow log.
+May indicate performance issues like the excessive resource consumption.

 #### Excessive value anomaly in L7 log

 ID: `generic_l7`.
 Looks for excessive values in several fields in the `L7` log.
 May indicate performance